mesosphere/universe/docs/tutorial/GetStarted.md

 ### This repository

-- v4 is the latest version
+- Current packaging version is v4 and we follow this standard for this guide.
+This guide will be updated as and when we release a new version.
 - The packages are located in `/repo/packages` folder.
 - This tutorial is in `/tutorial` folder
 - You can refer to to **schema** in `/repo/meta/schema` folder.
 This folder has
   - config-schema.json that refers to the schema of the config.json
   - package-schema.json that refers to the schema of the package.json
   - v3-resource-schema.json that refers to the schema of the resource.json for the v3 and v4 packages
-  - repo-schema.json files are not for developer understanding.
+  - repo-schema.json files are not meant to be used by a developer.

 ## Create a package
-Let us build a simple python http server, which, when receives a Get or a Post, responds with the current time at the server.
+Let us build a simple python http server, which, when receives a Get request, responds with the current time at the server.
 We will start with this and build a package that provides this python server as a service.

 ### Step 1 : Create a simple python http server